Introducing Various Notions of Distances between Space-Times: Verifying which Intrinsic Space-Time Distances are Definite

 \subsection{{\bf The Intrinsic Timed Hausdorff Distance is Definite}}

-Recall the Intrinsic Timed-Hausdorff Distance (and the other intrinsic timed distances defined using the timed-Kuratowski map) in Section~\ref{sect:defns-tau-K} are defined between causally-null-compactifiable space-times and, more generally any pair of compact timed-metric-spaces.
+Recall the Intrinsic Timed-Hausdorff Distance (and the other intrinsic timed distances defined using the timed-Fr\'echet map) in Section~\ref{sect:defns-tau-K} are defined between causally-null-compactifiable space-times and, more generally any pair of compact timed-metric-spaces.
 Here we prove the Intrinsic Timed-Hausdorff Distance defined as in Definition~\ref{defn:tau-K-dist} is definite:

 \begin{thm} The intrinsic Timed-Hausdorff distance between causally-null-compactifiable space-times is definite in the sense that \be d_{S-\tau-H}\Big((N_1,g_1),(N_2,g_2)\Big)=0 \ee iff there is a time preserving Lorentzian isometry between them.
 More generally, the intrinsic timed $H$ distance between two compact timed-metric-spaces is definite in the sense that: \be d_{\tau-H}\Big((X,d_X,\tau_X),(Y,d_Y,\tau_Y)\Big)= \inf\, d^{\ell^\infty}_H( \kappa_{\tau_X,X}(X), \kappa_{\tau_Y,Y}(Y))=0 \ee iff there is a distance and time preserving bijection \be F:(X,d_X,\tau_X)\to (Y,d_Y,\tau_Y). \ee \end{thm}